MohamedWah1d/Speech-Emotion-Recognition-SER/README.md

 # Speech Emotion Recognition (SER)

 This repository contains a project on **Speech Emotion Recognition (SER)** using machine learning techniques.
 The objective of this project is to classify emotions embedded in speech signals.
-We use the **Crema dataset** for training and testing the model, and employ **PyTorch** and **TensorFlow** for model development.
+We use the **Crema dataset** for training and testing the model, and employ **PyTorch** for model development.

 ## Project Overview